See which history events FotoStation can write to a file to keep track of what's been done with it.

 About history logging in FotoStation

 FotoStation can keep a log of certain events, i.e. processes that have been applied to images or other files in an archive or other source type.
-This log is called the file’s History and can be viewed in the Text panel by clicking on the History button.
-By default, the only event logged in the history field is the printing of images, but this can be configured (see below) to include other events such as Text edited, Sent to an action, etc.
+This log is called History and can be viewed in the Text panel by selecting History.
+By default, the only event logged in the history field is the printing of images, but this can be configured (see below) to include other events such as Text edited, Sent to an action, and so on.

 A maximum of 10 history events can be saved in a file.
-This means that if more than 10 enabled events have been performed on the file, the oldest event will be deleted from the history log.
+If more than 10 enabled events have been performed on the file, the oldest event will be deleted from the history log.

 How to enable or disable history event logging

-To enable a history event, open the FotoStation configuration window (In Windows, click on the File menu and select Configuration from the menu.
-On the Mac, click on the FotoStation Pro menu and select Configuration from the menu, or use the Command–, keyboard shortcut.).
-Click on the Metadata node and then click on the Enable history events button.
-The Enable/disable history events window will open, as shown in the screenshot above.
-Select the events that you would like to enable by clicking inside the checkbox in front of the desired event (for more information regarding each of these events, see The different history events subtopic below) and then click on the OK buttons to close the windows.
+To enable a history event, open the FotoStation configuration window (In Windows, select File and Configuration from the menu.
+On the Mac, select the FotoStation Pro menu and select Configuration from the menu, or use the Command–, keyboard shortcut.).
+Open the Metadata node and select Enable history events.
+In the Enable/disable history events window, select the events that you would like to enable.
+Select OK to close the windows.

 Available history events

 Up to 10 different history events can be recorded and logged in the history text panel.
-Please note that these events must be performed from within FotoStation.
+These events must be performed from within FotoStation.
 For each event, the following is recorded:

 The event that was performed.